dlouwers/reactive-consul/README.md

 * Set up automated testing using Travis.
 This must skip integration testing ofc.
 * Find out how to get debug logging from the tests
 * Find out if Registrator can deal with mappings to any available port (-P)
+* Actors should be named to provide better logging